PHPMessageBus/eventbus-queue/README.md

 - **The Producer**: code that sends the Event to a Queue by serializing the Event.
 This happens synchronously.
 - **The Consumer**: code that reads in the background, therefore asynchronously, reads and unserializes the Event from the Queue and passes it to the EventBus to do the heavy lifting.

+## Why?

+It's all about deciding which command logic can be delayed, or hidden away in order to make it faster.
+And this is what we want to do.

+**You never remove a bottleneck, you just move it.** The downside is that we might have to assume a possible delay.

 ## Installation

 In order to start using this project you require to install it using [Composer](https://getcomposer.org):